-The time for open directory DMOZ.org to close is nearing.
-On March 14, 2017 they will officially go off-line.
-Seeing that in the past year they had a full site redesign this is a tad bit surprising.
+The time for open directory DMOZ.org has closed.
+On March 14, 2017 they officially went off-line and it seems as though they have been forgotten as fast as it went offline sadly.
+Such potential.
+Seeing that in 2017 they had a full site redesign this is a tad bit surprising.
 Clearly they were looking for options for ways to entice people to keep them interested in open directory.
 Still the biggest factor for me like most was actually getting anything listed or changed for that matter.

 Also, there’s the underlying question with a lot of the free directories themselves.
 If DMOZ, the biggest and most dominating directory online wasn ‘t able to make it work and adapt to the outside worlds needs, how are the other directories going to hold out.
 BOTW.org has adapted moreso with adding more features for the local markets.
 Theirs is a Paid directory model, so they need something that will help their company be profitable and keep up with good quality listings.

 Once upon a time I used to be an editor open directory.
 This was for a number of years covering cities that I used to live in Kelowna, BC and my current hometown Corner Brook Newfoundland.
 Also some of my favourite bands/Artists I was an editor for their category (Ozzy, Big wreck, and Queensryche, just to name a few).